Edge AI, Computer Vision Edge Computing and The Future

-Computer vision is the discipline of how computers acquire in-depth understanding from digital images and videos.
+Computer vision is the discipline of how computers acquire an in-depth understanding of digital images and videos.
 This essentially looks to automate the human eye and human image recognition.
 Computer Vision Edge Computing then looks to marry how said images are acquired and stored, and processed by the AI device in question.
 One such example of computer vision edge computing is how Tesla's Autopilot mode works.
 The AI will process images of vehicles, the road, and pedestrians and make the necessary decisions based on the information processed.

 A Future of Emerging Technologies

 As AI continues to grow in its applications and capabilities, there seem to be no limits to the possibilities.
 Computer Vision Edge Computing is just one example of how innovation within the emerging technologies sector is incredibly versatile and continues to change the way we interact with our environments.